List of Commando raids on the Atlantic Wall

 Commando raids were made by the Western Allies during much of the Second World War against the Atlantic Wall.
 The raids were conducted by the armed forces of Britain, the Commonwealth and a small number of men from the occupied territories serving with No. 10 (Inter-Allied) Commando during the Second World War.
 All the operations took place between the Arctic Circle in Norway and the France–Spain border, along what was known as the Atlantic Wall.

 The raiding forces were mostly provided by the British Commandos, but the two largest raids, Operation Gauntlet and Operation Jubilee, drew heavily on Canadian troops.
 The size of the raiding force depended on the objective.
 The smallest raid was two men from No. 6 Commando in Operation J V. The largest raid involved over 10,500 men in Operation Jubilee.
 Most of the raids were scheduled to only last overnight, but some, like Operation Gauntlet, were conducted over a number of days.

 Commando raids during the Second World War became so effective that by October 1942 Adolf Hitler issued the Commando Order, which required the execution of all commandos captured.

 The 57 raids were all between 1940 and 1944 and were mostly against targets in France, which saw 36 raids.
 There were 12 raids in Norway, seven in the Channel Islands and one each in Belgium and the Netherlands.
 The raids met with a mixture of fortunes.
 Operation Chariot—the raid against dock installations at Saint-Nazaire—has since been called the greatest raid of all.
-Others, like Operation Aquatint and Operation Musketoon, resulted in the capture or death of all the commandos involved.
+Others, like Operation Aquatint and Operation Musketoon, resulted in the capture or death of most of the commandos involved.

 The raids ended in mid-1944 on the orders of Major-General Robert Laycock, the chief of Combined Operations Headquarters.
 He suggested that they were no longer as effective and only resulted in the Germans strengthening their beach defences, which could be detrimental to Allied plans.